Lone Working Risk Assessment: Guideline for All Industries

 How to do a lone working risk assessment the right way

-The best way to do a lone working risk assessment is by following a system that gives you visibility of all five steps at a glance, from the hazards through to the controls in place.
+The best way to do a lone work risk assessment is by following a system that gives you visibility of all five steps at a glance, from the hazards through to the controls in place.

 Working with this template can help you in three ways: